luckyez/rivalcfg-gui-wrapper/README.rst

-This is a fork of rivalcfg with a very very very simple GUI wrapper I made using PyGObject, it may work or it may not work on your specific mice as I use the SteelSeries Prime Mini Wireless, it also does not have many features but you can add the ones you need yourself, as I cba to make it better. (oh and this doesnt even use the API so its very messy)
+This is a fork of rivalcfg with a very very very simple GUI wrapper I made using PyGObject, it may work or it may not work on your specific mice as I use the SteelSeries Prime Mini Wireless, it also does not have many features but you can add the ones you need yourself, as I cba to make it better. (oh and this doesnt even use the API so its very messy + you have to run it manually using ``python GUIrivalcfg.py``)

    **IMPORTANT:** This is an unofficial software.
 It was made by reverse engineering devices and is not supported nor approved by SteelSeries.